-When in tick-infested areas, you should check your body (especially the back of the head) at least twice a day for ticks.
-Since imbedded ticks need 12 to 24 hours to transmit RMSF or Lyme disease, early removal is a good preventative for these diseases.
-Imbedded ticks should be removed with tweezers or wrapped in cloth or paper to avoid contact with the fingers.
-Grasp the tick as close to the skin as possible and gently pull directly, but firmly, away from the skin.
-Immediately wash the bite site and your hands with hot, soapy water to minimize the chance of infection, as juices from an infected tick can transmit RMSF.
+When in tick-infested areas, it helps to tuck your pants into your socks to help keep the ticks on outer surfaces, and to check your body (especially the back of the head) at least twice a day for ticks.
+Since imbedded ticks need 12 to 24 hr to transmit RMSF or Lyme disease, early removal is a good preventative for these diseases.
+Imbedded ticks should be removed with tweezers: grasp the tick as close to the skin as possible and gently pull firmly and directly away from the skin.
+Immediately wash the bite site and your hands with hot, soapy water to minimize the chance of infection, as fluids from an infected tick can transmit RMSF.